- Progressive vs. American Family: Which one is the cheapest?

 Progressive vs. American Family: Which one is the cheapest?

-Progressive state minimum coverage costs an average of $549 annually, while American Family costs $602.
+Progressive costs an average of $549, while American Family has average rates for state minimum coverage of $602.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |